PicoCreator/Not-DnD-5thSRD/README.md

 If this is considered derivative work, it would be probably using the something like the OGL license If this is NOT derivative work, it would be MIT license.

+Also to make it clear in advance, if anyone is willing to "take legal responsibility", of converting this to MIT licensing.
+I will not be persuing you, as long as you give attribution to this project (and its other contributors), as per the spirit of the MIT terms.

 I am not a lawyer

 # Ok what can we do next to make this MIT license compatible ?